Sanada Yukimura [Last Stand at Osaka Castle]

 Product Size W160×D110×H210 mm(including the base and spear)

-Attachments a special black box (Kenshin)
+Attachments a special black box ,a namestand "大阪夏の陣 真田幸村"

-Materials Polystone (powder, synthetic resins), including base etc.
+Materials Polystone,including base etc.

 Estimated Delivery Date 4-5 bussines days after the confirmation of full payment.